 - Pin 10: h

-Because the double triode is physically small, the operating voltage is lower than normal at 'only' 100V.
+Because the double triode is physically small, the operating voltage is lower than normal at 'only' 100V to 150V.

 For a little toy like this, a pair of huge transformers will increase the cost and their bulk will detract from the whole idea, so I made a simple direct mains powered supply - shocking, eh...

-The miniature triode needs a much lower voltage, so I made a simple half wave rectifier for that.
-So far - fairly standard.
-The triode output is envelope detected to create a negative voltage to drive the display tube gate - any small signal diode will work - a 1N4148 is cheap.
-You can put a trimmer on the display tube cathode to adjust the DC bias and together with the input volume control, get the shadow to flicker properly.
+The miniature triode needs a much lower voltage, so I used a large Anode resistor of 470 kilohm.
+The triode output is envelope detected to create a 0 to -2V negative voltage to drive the display tube gate - any small signal diode will work - a 1N4148 works.

 As with any thermionic valve circuit, this one is dangerously 'hot' and noisy.
 So when this toy is running, keep yer cotton picken fingers in yer pokkets - else you will be sorry.
-I have a rubber mat on my shop floor, got zapped a few times and I'm still here...
+Mount the whole kaboodle in a plastic box for good insulation.
+I have a rubber mat on my shop floor - got zapped a few times and I'm still here...